 EXAMINATION SYLLABUS & READING LIST

 INTERMEDIATE LEVEL FINANCIAL ACCOUNTING

 - 1. To develop knowledge and understand the underlying principles and concepts relating to financial accounting. - 2.
-Preparation of financial statements and related supporting documents.
+To apply knowledge and understanding of generally accepted accounting principles and practices in complying with the relevant accounting standards.